aaronbloomfield/pdr/tutorials/02-lldb/index.md

 - "LLVM" is the compiler framework that includes many things, including the `clang` compiler that we are using, as well as `lldb`
-- `gdb` is the debugger that was used in the past, and is often used elsewhere -- it is analgous to `lldb` in how it works
+- `gdb` is the debugger that was used in the past, and is often used elsewhere -- it is analogous to `lldb` in how it works

 ------------------------------------------------------------